-NEED FOR LONG-TERM COMPENSATION
+THE NEED FOR LONG-TERM INCENTIVE PLANS IN PRIVATE COMPANIES

-Many executives in public companies have earned significant compensation amounts through long-term programs, sometimes due to, or despite, corporate performance.
-Accordingly, long-term incentive arrangements have been subject to substantial scrutiny and, in some cases, have been reduced.
-However, this comes at a time when there is an increased need for long-term compensation in public and private companies alike, for some of the following economic reasons:
+Many executives in public companies have earned significant compensation amounts through long-term programs, sometimes due to, or despite, corporate Accordingly, long-term performance. incentive arrangements have been subject to substantial scrutiny and, in some cases, have been reduced.
+However, this comes at a time when there is an increased need for long-term compensation in public and private companies alike, for some of the following economic reasons.